The 17 DOs and DON’Ts of Email Signatures

 Brought to you by Exclaimer

 As an email signature management provider, we see a lot of signature templates.
-We see what a lot of companies get right and what they get wrong.
-So, in time-honored fashion, here’s a checklist of the most important email signature best practices even the smartest users get wrong.
+We know what many companies get right and what they get wrong.
+So, in time-honored fashion, here’s a checklist of the most important email signature best practices even the savviest users get wrong.

 1. Do make it social

-Then, add a social media icon so they can follow or share in a click.
-Unilever added a LinkedIn “Follow” link into its corporate email signature, going from 40,000 Followers to 235,000 in just 10 months – for free.
+Then, add a social media icon so they can follow or share with a click.
+Unilever added a LinkedIn “Follow” link to its corporate email signature, going from 40,000 Followers to 235,000 in just ten months – for free.

 2. Don’t do it yourself

 The number one email signature mistake is inconsistency across a company.
 This is because every employee has made their own signature design.
 One might have a logo from 2019; another might be using a logo that’s 1,013 pixels wide; another might be using a misspelled email address.

 Use the same email signature template across your entire company.
 Make sure every signature matches a professional, stylish format that you’ve approved.

 It sounds strange but keep in mind that this is an email signature.
 It is not a word document, web page, or image.

 If you know HTML, code it accordingly.
 If you don’t know HTML, don’t use Microsoft Word or Outlook to draw and edit your signature.
 They will format your design their own way.
 Other programs will also interpret the layout differently and display it incorrectly.